 Jessica Furer has worked in the field of education for the past 11 years.
 She began her career as a high school social studies teacher at private schools in Philadelphia and New York City.
 Since then, she has held positions at the New York Community Trust and the New York City Department of Education.
 Most recently, Jessica worked as a Senior Program Officer for Transfer Schools at New Visions for Public Schools.
 While at New Visions, she provided guidance and support to teams of educators to create and launch six transfer schools and co-led the implementation of a data management system at 12 transfer schools.
 Jessica holds a B.A. in History from Yale University and a M.P.A. from New York University's Wagner School of Public Service.

-Alicia Wolcott has worked in the field of education for over 5 years.
+Alicia Wolcott has worked in the field of education for over 7 years.
 Her background is in literacy and English Language Learning: she taught English in Hungary and in Rwanda, where she also facilitated teacher-trainings and co-directed a small non-profit providing creative-writing workshops for Rwandan youth.
 In addition, Alicia has worked with New York City transfer schools in the former Office of Multiple Pathways to Graduation at the Department of Education.
-Last year, she developed and published a case study for UNICEF in India, and performed a qualitative assessment for the United Nations Country Team in Ghana.
+Before joining Eskolta in 2011, she developed and published a case study for UNICEF in India, and performed a qualitative assessment for the United Nations Country Team in Ghana.
 Alicia earned her B.A. from Brown University in Theatre Arts and Architectural Studies.
 She also holds an M.P.A. from New York University’s Wagner School of Public Service in International Policy and Management.

 Jessica has worked with children and youth in various educational settings for over five years.
 Before joining Eskolta, she worked at several out-of-school-time programs in New York and her hometown of San Jose, CA, teaching students from elementary to high school.
 Jessica is a long-serving board member of MASA, a non-profit organization that provides educational services and does advocacy work with underserved families in Mott Haven; she supervises their various programming initiatives.
 Jessica graduated from NYU’s College of Arts in Science with a BA in Metropolitan Studies and Spanish and Latin American Literature in 2008.
 She earned an MA in Sociology of Education, with a concentration in Education Policy, from NYU’s Steinhardt School in 2012.